The 20-Minute Cozy Reading Ritual

 These aren’t requirements—just small touches some readers enjoy.

-• A notebook for thoughts you don’t want to lose
+- A notebook for thoughts you don’t want to lose.
+Subtle textures and earth tones will help ground your mind.

 If any of these feel distracting, skip them.
 The ritual should feel supportive, not busy.